-I often like browsing the net in search of inspirational quotes before I step out of my bed and get ready to kickstart my day.
-“Put music to our troubles and we’ll dance them away” is one such quote by Aaron Weiss which I happened to reach on a dance page on Instagram.
+I often like browsing the net in search of inspirational quotes before I step out of my bed and get ready to kick-start my day.
+“Put music to our troubles and we’ll dance them away” is one such quote by Aaron Weiss that I happened to read on a dance page on Instagram.
 It has been my go-to quote every time I’m not feeling alright.
-There is a magical connect I have with this quote, being a Bharatanatyam dancer since the age of four, it gives me a sudden plunge of energy and passion that nothing else does.
+There is a magical connect I have with this quote.
+Being a Bharatanatyam dancer since the age of four, it gives me a sudden plunge of energy and passion that nothing else does.
 For me, dance is an amalgam of asymmetric motions that are projected in an undefined manner.
 Myth, dream and art are the power to the passion within me.
 My dreams crave to reach the god and dance takes me to the lord.

-The feeling of peace between the inner and outer self is one which can be expressed freely by expressions, movements and unsaid communication with self and the audience.
+The feeling of peace between the inner and outer self is one which can be expressed freely by expressions, movements and unsaid communication with the self as well as the audience.
 Mental stimulation and a feeling of freshness gives newer dimensions to one’s mind.
 The effects of dance on our body and mind is immense – from improving your heart rate, muscle strength, balance and coordination, reducing depression to instantly boosting one’s mood, it does it all!

 Non-dancers- don’t worry about how you beautiful you look while dancing.
 The body is our instrument, we must learn to transcend our body to experience the art we express.
 We must be aware of our body, our soul and yet detached from it for our dance to shine through and for us to become the dance!